 This is a follow up story for Xero Shoes.
-If you're interested in reading how they got started, published about 2 years ago, check it out here.
+If you're interested in reading how they got started, published over 3 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 I’m Steven Sashen, co-founder and CEO of XeroShoes.